Mothralady/mothralady/README.md

 I can use any language, any framework, any engine, etc. given enough time.
 I can teach myself anything.
 I am getting into Game Jams for this reason, challenging myself to use obscure tools to create.
 Great way to learn.

 I don't promise to have the most impressive Github account, my commits will be messy and probably full of curse words.
 I don't like Corporate bullshit, or appealing to some future overlord to hire me letting that infect everything I do.
-And if I ever have my own successful studio, we will make it a point to prioritize the well-being of our devs over the interests of stakeholders.
+This is me in all my glory.

 Thanks for reading :)